That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 She talked about a friend of hers who now makes too much money to get free prescriptions.

-Well, go frigging pay for it then.
+Well, go friggin' pay for it then.

 And that's the reaction everybody had.

-Everybody knows some people sadly have a Christine in their family.
+Some people sadly have a Christine in their family.

 But everybody knows a Christine, and you can't get through to them.